abhiyam/CS573-project-template-proposal/README.md

 This is a report about a CS 573 Data Visualization project for Abhiram Yammanuru.
 There is information below regarding Data, Questions and Tasks, Sketches, Prototypes, as well as milestones.

 ## Introduction
+Heart disease is a prevelant condition that takes the lives of numerous people yearly.
+There are factors that can impact the likelihood of one to have this condition.
+This analysis takes a dataset from kaggle and has 4 graphs that aim to draw conclusions on how differetn factors affects heart rates.
+The graphs utilized here are scatter plots, bar charts, box and whisker plots as well as a correlation matrix.
+Different iterations of those graphs can be seen below, in addition to the thought process behind all of the changes that have been made.

 ## Data